Dean of the Faculty of Humanities, Professor of Medieval History

 I then began to look in more detail at the conquest of Normandy by Henry V, which brought me to Agincourt.
 Everyone knows about this because of Shakespeare, but I wanted to strip away the hyperbole of later centuries.
 This meant working through the mass of surviving financial records in The National Archives at Kew and in the Bibliothèque Nationale in Paris to reconstruct the sizes of the English and French armies.

-My conclusions, to be found in Agincourt: A New History (2005, paperback 2006), are dramatic.
+My conclusions, to be found in Agincourt: A New History (2005, new edn 2015), are dramatic.
 The English were undoubtedly 'happy' but by no means 'few'.
 They had between 8,500 and 9,000 at the battle whilst the French had only a few thousand more at most.
 The chronicle accounts of the battle are what we would today call 'spin'.
-I have analysed this in detail in my The Battle of Agincourt: Sources and Interpretations (2000), which also includes translations of all the key texts.
+I have analysed this in detail in my The Battle of Agincourt: Sources and Interpretations (2000, 2009, now e book), which also includes translations of all the key texts.
+I have also looked at why the battle has meant so much over the six centuries since it occurred (Great Battles.
+Agincourt, OUP, 2015).

 Tracing medieval soldiers